cruduxcru0/cruduxcru0/README.md

-- 👋 Hi, I’m @cruduxcru0
+- 👋 Hi, I’m @cruduxcru0.
+This is my new GitHub acc since the old mudlord acc got lost.
-- 👀 I’m interested in x86 assembly, reverse engineering, rendering
+- 👀 I’m interested in x86 assembly language, reverse engineering, rendering